bhavanki/grounds/docs/events.md

 # Events

 Commands are what makes things happen in a Grounds universe, and many commands generate events describing what happens.
-Events on their own are invisible to players, but [listener attributes on extensions](extensions.md) can react to events by running their own scripts, which may in turn run more commands.
+Events on their own are invisible to players, but [listener attributes on extensions](extensions.md) can react to events by running plugins, which may in turn run more commands.
 This helps to make a universe feel more alive, beyond the players in it.

 ## Event Types